nmdarksky/nmdarksky.github.io/index.md

 ## Welcome to New Mexico DarkSky

-*To promote stewardship and preservation of the night sky and to protect the nighttime environment, communities and wildlife from the harmful effects of light pollution, through community engagement, advocacy, and conservation*
+*New Mexico DarkSky seeks to restore and preserve New Mexico’s heritage of brilliant, star- filled skies and dark nighttime environments.
+We endeavor to eliminate light pollution throughout the State and protect all communities from its harmful effects, through advocacy, outreach, education, and conservation.*

 Founded in June 2023, we are a state chapter of [DarkSky International](https://darksky.org).
 All members of DarkSky International in the state of New Mexico are chapter members.
 The